How to Identify Candidates Who Can Collaborate!

-- Good collaborators know when and how to engage with others in order to solve important business challenges.
+- Good collaborators know when and how to engage with others to get work done

-- They know how to gather up the facts needed to better understand problems.
+- They know what facts they need to be looking at to better understand problems.

-- They find ways to create great working relationships along the way.
+- They find ways to create great working relationships with others along the way.

-For hiring managers looking to create or maintain a collaborative work environment, the ability to assess where a job candidate lies on the “collaboration scale” is critically important to recruiting for collaboration skills and ultimately hiring success.
+For hiring managers looking to create or maintain a more collaborative work environment, the ability to assess where a job candidate lies on the “collaboration scale” is critically important to hiring success.

-Assumption 1 – Good collaborators enjoy presenting their own ideas while staying genuinely curious about the ideas of others.
+Assumption 1 – Good collaborators enjoy presenting their own ideas but they are also genuinely curious to learn more about the ideas of others.

 “Think about a time when your team had a complex problem to solve and had a meeting to get everyone’s thoughts.
 What did you like and dislike about that meeting?”